 Featured in The Band's The Last Waltz with The Staple Singers.
 Collaborations and appearances with Reverend Dr. Martin Luther King, Jr. and Bill Cosby to Presidents Kennedy, Carter and Clinton to Tom Petty & The Heartbreakers, Prince, Bob Dylan, Los Lobos, Aretha Franklin, Ry Cooder rank among Mavis' many career highlights

-2011 GRAMMY Winner for You Are Not Alone (produced by Jeff Tweedy) for Best Americana Album
+You Are Not Alone (Anti-Records, produced by Jeff Tweedy) 2011 GRAMMY WINNER - Best Americana Album

 2010 GRAMMY Nominee for Live: Hope At The Hideout (Best Contemporary Blues Album) and featured on Oh Happy Day (Best Traditional Gospel Album), "Waiting For My Child To Come Home" performed with Patty Griffin